The favorite family tree gifts for the genealogy buff, family historian and history lover on your Christmas gift list. Shopping will be easy!

 - Handheld magnifying Glass with Light – Again, for reading those old documents!

 - Binders – To store all that information we find.
+I’m almost completely digital in my filing, but I know many still use the binder system.

 Photo Organization & Preservation